aeyonblack/peek/README.md

 # peek
-A simple app for text detection in still images
+A simple app for text detection in still images with aggressive modularization